 Hickory leads Lawyers Fostering Independence (LFI), a CCYJ program that provides pro bono civil legal services to young adults who have been in foster care.
 As Managing Attorney, Hickory works with community partners to connect young adults with LFI’s services, which aim to help young adults overcome legal barriers to gaining their independence.
 “Young people come to LFI because they lack the needed resources or the support to resolve civil legal issues that are derailing their ability to obtain what most folks take for granted,” says Hickory, “things like stable housing, living-wage employment, or a high school or higher education.”
 LFI exists to remove barriers that prevent the young people it serves from obtaining these and/or other baseline needs.
 Before joining CCYJ’s staff, Hickory practiced civil litigation at the Pacifica Law Group, where he served as pro bono counsel to former foster youth in LFI’s program.
 He served as a judicial clerk to Washington State Supreme Court Justice Charles W. Johnson and United States District Court Judge Benjamin H. Settle.
 Hickory graduated magna cum laude in 2008 with an MBA and law degree from Seattle University’s School of Law and Albers School of Business & Economics.
 He also studied marketing at West Virginia Wesleyan College.
 Hickory serves as Board President of The Mockingbird Society, a valued CCYJ partner and a leading voice for improving foster care and ending youth homelessness in Washington.
 He also volunteers with Running Peaceful–a nonprofit focused on youth development in Seattle’s Yesler Terrace community.

-As a Research Associate/Project Assistant, Anica supports CCYJ’s work on the Suburban King County Coordinating Council on Gangs.
+As a Project Manager, Anica supports CCYJ’s work on the Suburban King County Coordinating Council on Gangs.
 She analyzes data for the council, researches best practices, and leads workgroups that are drafting a plan to implement a comprehensive gang-intervention and prevention strategy.
 Anica also supports the Center’s efforts to advance truancy policy changes that help more young people succeed in school.
 “I am honored to be working with dedicated professionals to improve public policies so they better serve our youth,” she says.
 Anica is a Phi Beta Kappa graduate of the University of Washington, where she earned dual bachelor’s degrees: one in law, societies and justice and a second in sociology, with a minor in political science.
 During college, Anica assisted with two research studies focusing on King County’s offender re-entry programs.
 She gained valuable experience and knowledge of mental health law procedures and community services as an intern for King County Crisis and Commitment Services, part of the county’s Mental Health, Chemical Abuse and Dependency Services Division.
 Anica has volunteered as a teaching assistant in math and computer classes for students in King County’s Juvenile Detention Center and tutors adults in King County Jail who are working to earn their GEDs.

 Bethany Peddie, Development Assistant